-In 1970 he became chairman of the "Institute of Masters of Wine", the title of Master of Wine was awarded in 1960, and he was also an honorary member of the "Académie du Vin de Bordeaux".
+Englishman Michael Broadbent (1927-2020) was one of the world's best-known wine tasters and writers.
+He began studying architecture in 1948, but left it behind and began working as an apprentice wine merchant for Tommy Layton in 1952.
+In 1955 he joined Harvey's, where the famous wine expert Harry Waugh (1904-2001) was his mentor.
+Here he made it to sales director for Great Britain.
+In 1966, Broadbent moved to Christie's auction house in London and became director of the wine department.
+Here he was and still is responsible for countless auctions.
+In 1970, he became chairman of the "Institute of Masters of Wine"; he had already been awarded the title of Master of Wine in 1960.
+He was also an honorary member of the "Académie du Vin de Bordeaux".
 In 1984 he received the "Grand Prix de l'Académie Internationale du Vin".
-His famous wine book "Tasting, Knowing and Enjoying Wines" (Wine Tasting 1960) is an international classic and longseller and has already had over 40 editions in ten languages.
+His famous wine book "Examining, Knowing and Enjoying Wines" (Wine Tasting 1960) is an international classic and longseller and has already seen over 40 editions in ten languages.
 He wrote monthly articles for the British magazine Decanter.
-From 1986 he was president of the International Wine & Food Society and since 1991 chairman of the board of the "Wine & Spirit Trades Benevolent Society".
+From 1986 he was President of the International Wine & Food Society and since 1991 Chairman of the Board of the Wine & Spirit Trades Benevolent Society.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW